gura-doc/gura-doc.github.io/document/library-reference/chapter-44.md

 <h1><span class="caption-index-1">44</span><a name="anchor-44"></a>os Module</h1>
 <h2><span class="caption-index-2">44.1</span><a name="anchor-44-1"></a>Overview</h2>
 <p>
-The <code>os</code> module provides functions that are specific to each OS environment.
+The <code class="highlighter-rouge">os</code> module provides functions that are specific to each OS environment.
 This is a built-in module, so you can use it without being imported.
 </p>
 <h2><span class="caption-index-2">44.2</span><a name="anchor-44-2"></a>Module Function</h2>
 <p>